MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-zendesk.md

 ---
 title: Protect your Zendesk | Microsoft Defender for Cloud Apps
-description: This article provides information about the benefits of connecting your Zendesk app to Defender for Cloud Apps using the API connector for visibility and control over use.
-description: Learn how about connecting your Zendesk app to Defender for Cloud Apps using the API connector.
+description: Learn how about connecting your Zendesk app to Defender for Cloud Apps using the API connector. ms.date: 12/06/2023 ms.topic: how-to

-ms.date: 12/06/2023
-ms.topic: how-to
 ---